 Apple has allowed iOS apps to register their own URL schemes on your devices for a while now, but I’ve never used this functionality in-depth ’till just recently.

 Having your app register a URL scheme on a device means that you can open an installed application on a user’s iPhone or iPad in ONE CLICK from their email (or the web, or another application).
-There are all sorts of apps already using this functionality.

 We just used this for a project where the client would send confirmation emails to the user after signup.
 The email would contain an link to a URL.
 The URL opens in mobile Safari, then launches the app and seamlessly logs the user into the app.

 That’s one use case; there’s probably others (let us know yours).
 Another one could be a URL embeded in text—say someone is reading on their iPad and the content could prompt them to hop over to the app.

 If a user has your app installed on their device, all you have to do is send them to my-great-app://whatever/ and Safari will resign to the background and your app will open.
 Why don’t you try it?
 I know you’ve got the Facebook app installed on your iPhone.
 Just clear your address bar and type: fb://profile